 How does the Global Distribution System enable online reservations?

 The Global Distribution Service does not take part in the reservation process.
-The GDS allows travel agents to access the vendor reservation system to book by checking for availability.
+The GDS allows travel bookers to access the vendor reservation system to book by checking for availability.

 What are some examples of Global Distribution Systems?